pauldrinn/cluster_research/docs/README.md

 ---
 The download is quite large so I wrote clust_pipeline.sh in the meanwhile (still extracting though).
 To-do item #1 done!

+---
+Still extracting UniRef30 after 45 minutes.

+---
+Took about 1.5 hours.
+It's now 180GB x| (from 46GB) Ready to search but now I have to deal with extracting cluster sequences and aligning them.
+Will make new shell script called align_pipeline.

+---
+Wrote extraction & alignment pipeline, now trying searching.

+Local HHblits against Pfam works well and quite fast, most likely because it's only 4GB big.
+BUT, just the prefiltering step alone takes longer than 20 minutes against UniRef30.

+---
+After about more than an hour, the search was complete and the results were indeed the same as the results from HHblits inside the MPI toolkit.
+The slowness might be because of the database's location (HDD).
+I will take care of the rest tomorrow.

 ## 05.01.2021

 After spending an unhealthy amount of time with trying to read from FASTA-like output to create a table, I realized that I didn't need that AT ALL and that tsv output of mmseqs is even easier to work with since it comes somewhat tabular out of the box.